 - (3) the adulteration or misbranding can be corrected by proper labeling or processing; and

 - (4) a good and sufficient bond, conditioned on the correction of the adulteration or misbranding by proper labeling or processing, has been executed.
 Id. at § 300.605(a).

 DSHS most likely removed this provision as a way of simplifying what should be done if a claimant’s consumable hemp product is adulterated or misbranded.
 DSHS has essentially established that the only acceptable process for the destruction of an adulterated or misbranded article is through the procedures outlined in § 300.604 of the DSHS Final Rules.

 We hope you have enjoyed, as well as learned from, the information presented in our DSHS Final Rules blog.
 Keeping in mind the changes made by DSHS mentioned above, an in-depth analysis of the DSHS rules are available in our blog series: DSHS Proposed Rules.

-Paul Stevenson is a hemp attorney based in Dallas, Texas, who represents all sectors of the hemp industry, including manufacturers, distributors, and retailers of consumable hemp products.
+Paul Stevenson is an associate attorney with Ritter Spencer PLLC based in the Dallas office, who represents all sectors of the hemp industry, including manufacturers, distributors, and retailers of consumable hemp products.
 As cannabis and hemp lawyers, the lawyers at Ritter Spencer are prepared to advise your hemp or cannabis business in all facets of the industry, including formation and transactional issues and in cannabis litigation.
 Contact Ritter Spencer or give us a call at 214.205.5070 for more information.